There are no items in your cart.

 But as time passed technology improved.
 The concept of republishing on electronic format came to me when I purchased a copy of the Society of Ornamental Turners’ entire newsletter collection on one CD.
 All the issues from World War II on had been scanned and collected into a complete set on CD.
 Best of all, it had not been re-typed or reset.
 The scanned images were exactly as the originals.
 It was like being able to see the original documents on screen.
 Better yet, I could print them on my own printer and have the paper to read and hold -just like the ‘real’ thing.
 From that experience the seed for this CD was planted.
 Through the miracles of modern technology the ability to scan from the originals and republish electronically via CD in an

 affordable format became reality.
 You will hold in your possession an archivally stable piece of digital media which contains the entire book scanned from the original pages of Jerry’s copy, just as it would look were you holding the ‘real’ thing in your hands.
+We have published this with no restrictions or security limitations so you may print this on paper with your own printer.

 As you will see in several places, and especially toward the end of the book, there are some voids.
 This is an unfortunate part of the history of this particular volume.
 After Jerry had shown